MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-subscription-edition.md

 #### Using ActiveX controls in SharePoint Server
 <a name="activex"> </a>

-Some functionalities in SharePoint Server requires ActiveX controls.
+Some functionalities in SharePoint Server require ActiveX controls.
 This produces limitations on browsers that don't support ActiveX.
 Currently only 32-bit versions of Internet Explorer support this functionality.
-Since Internet Explorer 11 is not supported in all types of SharePoint sites except Central Administration site, all supported browsers (including Microsoft Edge) have the following limitations.
+Since Internet Explorer 11 isn't supported in all types of SharePoint sites except Central Administration site, all supported browsers (including Microsoft Edge) have the following limitations.

 |Plugin name |DLL file name |What it does | &nbsp; |Known limitations |
 |:-----|:-----|:-----|:-----|:-----|